Logo

 Will interest rates go down?

-Yes, it’s likely that interest rates will eventually go down, however when they will go down is impossible to know for certain.
-As the economy goes through periods of high and low inflation, interest rates will inevitably change.
+Yes, it’s likely that interest rates will go down - in fact, mortgage rates have already been decreasing since the start of August and are expected to continue.
+However, as the economy goes through periods of high and low inflation, interest rates will inevitably change.
 When inflation comes back down to a level the Bank of England deems appropriate, it will start to lower its base rate.
-This will have a knock on impact on the rates charged by other lenders, and should in theory result in interest rates going down.
+This will have a furhter knock-on impact on the rates charged by other lenders, and should in theory result in interest rates going down even more.

 When will rates go down?